chiki12/chiki12.github.io/_pages/about.md

 #Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 ---

 Chiki Luo is a fourth year undergraduate student in Tokyo Institute of Technology.
-Her major is Mathematical and Computing Science and I am belonging to Fujisawa Lab.
+Her major is Mathematical and Computing Science and she is belonging to Fujisawa Lab.

-My favorite TV series:
+Her favorite TV series:
 - Young Sheldon
 - Brooklyn 99

-TV shows I am watching/planing to watch recently:
+TV shows she is watching/planing to watch recently:
   - Squid Game 2
   - Brooklyn 99

-My research interest is HCI, social computing, CSCW.
-While my research is about prompt engineering with fashion recommendation..
+Her research interest is HCI, social computing, CSCW.
+While her thesis research is about prompt engineering with fashion recommendation..

 <div class="row justify-content-sm-center">